Recipe Overview

 • 1 tablespoon cornstarch

-• ¼ cup creamy peanut butter, sunflower seed butter, or almond butter
+• ¼ cup creamy peanut butter (can use sunflower seed or almond butter, if you prefer)

 • 2 tablespoons reduced-sodium soy sauce